wicked-kiD/varnava/src/content/blog/global-state-dilemma/global-state-dilemma.md

   - javascript
   - react
   - mobx
 description: State management in React is a crucial aspect of building scalable and maintainable applications.
 Among the myriad of state management solutions available, MobX stands out for its simplicity and flexibility.
-However, the question often arises - when should you embrace global state using MobX, and when is it better to avoid it?
+However, the question often arises - when should you embrace global state using MobX and when is it better to avoid it?
 ---

 ![Try to change my mind](./you-cant-change-my-mind.jpg)

 State management in React is a crucial aspect of building scalable and maintainable applications.
 Among the myriad of state management solutions available, MobX stands out for its simplicity and flexibility.
-However, the question often arises - when should you embrace global state using MobX, and when is it better to avoid it?
+However, the question often arises - when should you embrace global state using MobX and when is it better to avoid it?

 ## The Global State Advantage